 During treatment for the pelvic floor, or soon after, you will need to have your pelvic joints checked by your manual therapist to ensure your joints are also functioning normally.
 Please see our ‘Treatment’ section for PGP for more information.

-This treatment can be carried out by a physiotherapist specialising in myofascial release and trigger point therapy for the pelvic floor, usually a women’s health physiotherapist.
+This treatment can be carried out by a physiotherapist specialising in myofascial release and trigger point therapy for the pelvic floor, usually a women’s or pelvic health physiotherapist.
 Your pelvic joints may be checked and treated by the same therapist at the same time, or you may need to see a specialist manual therapist separately, depending on the experience of the therapist you are seeing.

-It is possible to be referred on the NHS for women’s health physiotherapy but it is important to be aware that not all women’s health physiotherapists use this trigger point release treatment approach, so some women with pelvic floor overactivity choose to find a private women’s health physiotherapist offering this treatment.
+It is possible to be referred on the NHS for women’s or pelvic health physiotherapy but it is important to be aware that not all women’s health physiotherapists use this trigger point release treatment approach, so some women with pelvic floor overactivity choose to find a private women’s health physiotherapist offering this treatment.
 Unfortunately, you would need to pay for any private treatment.

 As with treatment for PGP, it can be difficult to find the right practitioner on the NHS or privately.
 The same applies to this treatment as to the manual therapy treatment of pelvic joints; if you are not feeling relief in pain and/or function (preferably both) after each treatment then it may be worth trying another practitioner.